lsst-dm/dmtn-058/index.rst

    always have access to the live telemetry and other feeds from DDS.
 It will subscribe to all of channels of interest to build an appropriate LSST header.
-2. The header meta-data client will run inside the EFD cluster farm at the summit and will be considered an `essential` service of telescope operations.
+2. The Header Service will run inside the EFD cluster farm at the summit and will be considered an `essential` service of telescope operations.
 Hence it should fulfill similar requirements of robustness as the DAQ, EFD and OCS.